-Noise pollution, also known as environmental noise, is the propagation of potentially “damaging” sound through the environment.
+Noise pollution, also known as environmental noise, is the propagation of potentially “damaging” sounds through the environment.
 The effects of noise pollution tend to be seen as a nuisance rather than an environmental problem for decades.
 However, recent research into the effects of sound on human health is rather alarming.
-Research has also shown that exposure to loud sounds can cause hypertension (high blood pressure), higher stress and may affect sleep cycles.
+Research has also shown that exposure to loud sounds can cause hypertension (high blood pressure) and higher stress and may affect sleep cycles.
 It may also cause hearing loss and tinnitus.
 Moreover, noise pollution is also associated with the decline of cognitive capacity.

 What are the Effects of Noise Pollution

 In humans, the effects of noise pollution are:

 - High blood pressure